mattvenn/zero-to-asic-www/content/arsenic-details.md

 type: page
 ---

-I'm currently pausing Arsenic tickets.
 Please contact me to discuss options for you and your team.
+Let me know your aims and how many people you want to take the course.

 {{< form-contact action="https://formspree.io/f/xpzkjrnw" >}}